 The Summer semester is based on a student's summer enrollment hours and reviewed after

 registration for eligibility.
-Half-time status for the summer is 3 to 4 hours and
+Half-time status for the summer is 5 hours and full-time

 The aggregate loan limit for Graduate Students is $138,500.